Here is how to troubleshoot and resolve the most frequent windows update problems on Windows 10.

-If all the above solutions fail to fix the problem, still windows update stuck downloading or fails to install then let’s install windows updates manually.
+If all the above solutions fail to fix the problem, still windows updates stuck downloading or fail to install then let’s install Windows updates manually.
 Visit the Windows 10 update history webpage where you can notice the logs of all the previous Windows updates that have been released.

 For the most recently released update, note down the KB number.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting Windows Update stuck while upgrade the windows 10 21H2 process simply use the official media creation tool to upgrade windows 10 version 21H2 without any error or problem.
+Also If you are getting Windows Update stuck while upgrade the Windows 10 22H2 process simply use the official media creation tool to upgrade to Windows 10 version 22H2 without any error or problem.

 - Solved: Windows 10 start menu search not working after update

-- Solved: Cortana not working in Windows 10 version 21H2
+- Solved: Cortana not working in Windows 10 version 22H2

 - Windows 10 laptop Freezes Applications Not Responding on Startup?
 Let’s fix it